OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

 -

-<h1 style="font-size: 24px;">Steps #7,8 -- Installing PetitCatMain1.py </h1>
+<h1 style="font-size: 24px;">Step #7 -- Installing PetitCatMain1.py </h1>

-We will now install "PetitCatMain1.py".
+We will now install "PetitCatMain1.py" which will demonstrate some of the grid cell features of the PetitCat project.

-Cloning of directory structure....

-Perhaps introduce venv virtual environments?

-Explaining what concepts code is working on.....

-TO DO

 PENDING

+Perhaps also cloning of directory structure, perhaps introduce venv virtual environments?

 -

 -

 .....